-Variety of studies point to a correlation between poverty and disadvantageous behaviour, which can further deepen poverty.
-For example, a preoccupation with financial decisions can be taxing and leave fewer cognitive resources available for other tasks.
-This causal relationship has been demonstrated by the scarcity experiments in the Mani et al. (2013), where similarly sized financial scenarios had different cognitive impacts on the poor and the rich.
-For the poor the preoccupation with financial decisions, even hypothetical, was more taxing and resulted in diminished performance on various cognitive tests.
+Variety of studies point to a correlation between poverty and impact on cognition, which can further deepen poverty.
+For example, a preoccupation with financial decisions can leave fewer cognitive resources available for other tasks, requiring memory and attention.
+This causal relationship has been demonstrated by the scarcity experiments featured in Mani et al. (2013) paper, which showed that dealing with financial scenarios about unexpected costs and bills can have a significant impact on cognitive performance.
+For participants who were experiencing scarcity, a preoccupation with financial decisions (even when hypothetical), was more taxing and resulted in diminished performance on various cognitive tasks.